Walk by Faith, Not by Sight - Sermon to a "Show Me" World

 • Let’s bring God some big requests, not just little ones.

-• Let’s trust God to help us overcome our mountainous obstacles, not just our mole hills!
+• Let’s trust God to help us to overcome our mountainous obstacles, not just our mole hills!

 - ## Step one = determine that it is God’s will and is well supported by God’s Word, the Bible.